 If a defending player moves beyond his or her own goal line or across a touch line to place an opponent in an offside position, the referee should not stop play immediately to caution the defending player, but should allow play to continue.
-The attacker should not be punished for the position in which he or she has been unfairly placed; however, the referee should caution the defending player for unsporting behavior at the next stoppage of play.
+The attacker should not be punished for the position in which he or she has been unfairly placed; however, the referee should caution the defending player at the next stoppage of play for leaving the field of play without the referee's permission.